Do your gums grow back?

 - Bad breath that unable to remove even with mouthwashes

 - swollen gums

-- the turning color of gums becomes red dark color
+- the turning color of gums becomes a red dark color

 - the bleeding teeth when brushing, eating and flossing